How to Plan for Long-Term Care

 providers, social workers, family, and friends.
 The Area Agency on Aging and local

 and state offices of aging and social services can give you lists of home healthcare

 providers, adult daycare centers, meal programs, companion services, and transportation

-Learn how much long-term care would cost and how much of the costs Medicare or your
+Learn how much long-term care would cost.
+Find out how much of the costs Medicare

-insurance plan will pay.
-You may want to look into long-term care insurance or other
+or your insurance plan will pay.
+You may want to look into long-term care insurance

-plans that can help pay the costs.
-The Area Agency on Aging and local and state offices
+or other plans that can help pay the costs.
+The Area Agency on Aging and local and

 Needing more care